ivanmijacika/APCSFinalProject/README.md

 Use A and D to walk left and right, and Space to jump.

 Press keys 0-9, or scroll your mouse wheel, to select different items in your hotbar.
+Click on tiles in the world to use your item (maximum range of ~6 tiles).

 Press Esc to open your full inventory, where you can click on stacks of items to move, swap, and merge them.